kirtisoglu/Mentor-Mentee-Matching/README.md

 ```
 * The model is returned as output as a dictionary and pandas DataFrame containing scores with each mentor and matched mentee(s).

-## Schema of the CSV File
+## Data
-To create an input file conforming to the schema used by the program,
-you should use the following format:
+To create an input file conforming to the scheme used by the program, you should use a data frame with the following format.

 ### Columns for Students and Mentors
 *Name*<br>